 Q: Oh!
 A curlbash I (love||hate) those.

 A: Indeed they are divisive, we know, that's why we provide a few different ways for you to download.
-If you'd like to take a look at the script in advance of running it, you can find it in the core habitat repo.
+If you'd like to take a look at the script before running it, you can find it in the core habitat repo.